Share this page?

 But it will take several months, after following The Combined Approach for just a few weeks, for these pigmentation changes to disappear - as the melanocyte activity returns to normal.
 The good news is that returning to normal requires no further treatment: mother nature comes to the rescue!
-In the pictures below, on the left there is darker colour with thickened skin, while after The Combined Approach, the thickening has quickly resolved but the skin remains darker.
+In the pictures below, on the left there is darker colour with thickened skin that reflects light, while after The Combined Approach, the thickening has quickly resolved but the skin remains darker, without any shine.

 Photographs by Iman

 Pityriasis alba is a cause of white patches of skin, especially on the outer aspects of the upper arms of young people.
 It can occur also on the hands, the trunk and the face.
 It is different to vitiligo - another cause of white patches of skin.

 Pityriasis alba is commonly linked to having atopic eczema, but also any type of dermatitis.
 The condition usually starts with very discrete, small, pink, dry and scaly patches of skin.
 The name pityriasis comes from the Latin for bran - and there are several different types of pityriasis.